 Life was great for Wade Rademacher, MD, for about the first 10 years of his retirement.
 The orthopedic surgeon was spending more time with his wife, Phyllis, and working on his 10-acre property in Carmel, Ind.
 Dr. Rademacher repaired fences and the barn, took care of a horse, and did home maintenance.
 “My health improved amazingly with hard work and fresh air,” he says.
 More time to play golf, his lifelong passion, and to travel with Phyllis, were other benefits of retirement.

-Then in 2010, Dr. Rademacher’s right knee started hurting.
+Then, Dr. Rademacher’s right knee started hurting.
 Over the next few years, taking care of his property, going up and down stairs, and even walking became painful.
 Dr. Rademacher continued to play golf, but he wasn’t enjoying himself.
 “I would grit my teeth and bear it,” he says.
 “At the end of the round, it really hurt and I was not making good shots.”

 Time to Seek Help